 Understanding the process of learning leads to acceptance of the “3 P’s” for yourself (and for my mom): Practice, Patience, and Persistence.

 It will also help you know where you are in the process, where you might be stuck, and what you can do to keep going.

 Let’s take a look at two processes, slightly different, but with the same underlying principles.
-(I chose to present you two options: you can focus on the one resonates with you more).
+(I chose to present you with two options – you can focus on the one that resonates with you).

 Conscious Competence – Model #1

 This particular model was taught by Noel Burch in the 1970s at Gordon Training International.
 The premise goes like this.